Tom Belknap is a member of our Maritime Emergency Response Team (“MERT”) and is co-chair of Blank Rome’s Maritime Industry Team.

 - COGSA and multi-modal cargo damage claims

-- Offshore pipeline installation and construction projects and related insurance issues
+- Offshore wind and pipeline installation and construction projects and related insurance issues

 - Maritime commercial and “treasure” salvage and general average disputes